 What is Cloud Infrastructure Entitlement Management (CIEM) and why is it important?

 Cloud Infrastructure Entitlement Management (CIEM) is a specialized security practice focused on managing and securing access to cloud resources by controlling entitlements — permissions, roles, and privileges assigned to users, groups, applications, and services.
-With Saner CIEM, users can enforce least privilege access across multi-cloud and hybrid environments.
+With Saner CIEM, users can enforce least privilege access across the AWS or Azure environment.

 How do I monitor newly granted and decremented Excessive permission for my cloud Users, Groups, Policies and Roles, from Dashboard?